tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 Double the spell's ongoing damage on a miss.

-_Breath Weapon_: For the rest of the battle, roll a d20 at the start of each of your turns; on a 16+, you can use _breath of the black_ that turn if you wish.
+_Breath Weapon:_ For the rest of the battle, roll a d20 at the start of each of your turns; on a 16+, you can use _breath of the black_ that turn if you wish.

 ---